Who Can Enter?

 Tie-Breaks

-In the event of a tie on total series points, placings will be determined by highest finishing position.
+In the event of a tie on total series points, the competitor with the highest individual finishing position during the series will be ranked higher.

-If competitors remain tied after these steps, awards may be shared.
+If competitors remain tied, awards may be shared at the organiser’s discretion.

 Refund, Cancellation & Transfer Policy